 5 health benefits of spending time with pets

-If you’re a pet owner or not, all of us have fallen for those puppy dog eyes or kitten photos at some point.
-But, pets aren’t just cute, they can also provide a wide range of health benefits.
+Whether you’re a pet owner or not, all of us have fallen for those puppy dog eyes at some point.
+While they can be cute, pets can also provide a wide range of health benefits.

 Here are 5 ways pets can improve your health: